Is Repeated Bayesian Interim Analysis Consequence-Free?: Methods

 \subsection{Probability Models}

 Consider a superiority trial that aims to demonstrate the superiority of an experimental treatment over a control, with interim analyses that may lead to early termination if there is overwhelming evidence of superiority.
 Let $X_i$ denote the efficacy endpoint for the $i$th patient receiving the experimental treatment, where $X_i$ follows a probability distribution indexed by the parameter $\theta$, representing the treatment effect of interest, possibly along with other nuisance parameters.
 Without loss of generality, we assume that larger values of $\theta$ indicate higher efficacy.
-The hypotheses of interest are formulated as: where $\theta_0$ denotes the treatment effect for the control, and $\delta$ is an equivalence margin, which is often set at 0 in superiority trials, and a negative value for non-inferiority trials.
-In single-arm trials, $\theta_0$ is assumed to be a known constant, while in two-arm RCTs, $\theta_0$ is treated as an unknown parameter.
-While we adopt this formulation for clarity of exposition, alternative hypothesis structures, such as those based on hazard ratios for time-to-event endpoints in RCTs, are also possible and are discussed later.

-In the Bayesian framework, the parameter $\theta$ is treated as a random variable with an associated probability distribution.
-For our analysis, it is essential to distinguish between two types of priors for $\theta$: the data-generating prior and the user-specified prior.
-The data-generating prior distribution of $\theta$ represents the true underlying distribution that generates $\theta$, which in turn generates the observed data $X_i$.
-In practice, the data-generating prior is typically unknown.
-The user-specified prior, on the other hand, refers to the prior assumed by users for Bayesian inference.
-It can be constructed based on prior knowledge, historical data, or chosen to be noninformative or vague to limit its impact on the posterior.
-In nearly all applications, the user-specified prior is misspecified in that it differs from the true data-generating prior.

 Next, we present commonly used Bayesian models for binary, normal, and time-to-event endpoints, along with their associated prior and posterior distributions.
-For binary and normal outcomes in RCTs, patients in the treatment and control arms are independent, allowing the same model to be applied separately to each arm.
+For binary and normal outcomes in randomized controlled trials (RCTs), patients in the treatment and control arms are independent, allowing the same model to be applied separately to each arm.
 As a result, we do not describe separate models for single-arm trials and RCTs in these cases.
-For time-to-event endpoints, considering the popularity of using the Cox proportional hazards model (Cox, 1972) in RCTs, we present separate modeling approaches for single-arm trials and RCTs.
+For time-to-event endpoints, considering the popularity of using the Cox proportional hazards model \citep{Cox72} in RCTs, we present separate modeling approaches for single-arm trials and RCTs.
 These models are not required for the theoretical development presented in the next section, but they facilitate the understanding of theoretical results and serve as the foundation for the simulation study.

 \textit{Binary endpoint:} For a binary endpoint $X_i$, such as tumor response, we assume

 where $\theta$ denotes the response rate.
 Suppose the user-specified prior for $\theta$ is $\pi(\theta) = \mbox{Beta}(\alpha,\beta)$, where $\alpha$ and $\beta$ are hyperparameters.
 Given interim data ${\cal D}_n=(X_1,\cdots,X_n)$ from the first $n$ patients in the trial, the posterior distribution for $\theta$ under the user-specified prior is with posterior mean $\hat{\theta} = \frac{\alpha+\sum_{i=1}^nX_i}{\alpha+\beta+n}$.